Azure-Samples/azure-sql-db-fusioncache/README.md

 If we want to also use a 2nd level (distributed) cache and/or a backplane, we'll also need a [Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/quickstart-create-redis) instance somewhere.

-FusionCache supports `.NET Standard 2.0`, so it runs on basically [any version](https://dotnet.microsoft.com/en-us/platform/dotnet-standard#versions) of .NET: this sample project though has been created for .NET 6, so be sure to have the [.NET 6.0](https://dotnet.microsoft.com/download) SDK (or newer) installed on our machine.
+FusionCache targets `.NET Standard 2.0`, so it runs on basically [any version](https://dotnet.microsoft.com/en-us/platform/dotnet-standard#versions) of .NET: this sample project though has been created for .NET 6, so be sure to have the [.NET 6.0](https://dotnet.microsoft.com/download) SDK (or newer) installed on our machine.

 ## ⭐ Quickstart